Recovery after training: The best supplements

 • Ideally in a dosage of 5-10g per serving

-Omega-3 fatty acids – natural anti-inflammatories
+Omega-3 fatty acids – Natural anti-inflammatories

-Benefits for regeneration:
+Benefits for recovery:

 • Reduce training-induced inflammation

-• Reduce muscle pain after intense training
+• Reduce muscle soreness after intense training

 • Support muscle protein synthesis